 - Seal off all sewage and make sure there are no spills or leaks.

-How to deal with fly infestation inside your home
+How to deal with a fly infestation inside your home

-There are variety of methods to battle house fly infestation.
+There are a variety of methods to battle house fly infestation.
 Insecticides, sticky paper and electronic fly zappers.
-You can also find countless home-made remedies online, although they are not very effective.
+You can also find countless homemade remedies online, although they are not very effective.
 Zappers won’t do for bluebottle infestations.
 Sticky paper attracts them but since it doesn’t affect their breeding ground, it doesn’t stop them from reproducing.
-Approved pesticides and insecticides remain the most effective method to battle flies infestation.
+Professional fly pest control service remains the most effective method to battle flies infestation.